 Remember that Lima bean experiment you did in school with the wet paper towel?
 You got to watch over time the roots grow and the bean start to sprout into a plant.
 Other than that one tiny bean I don’t recall any sort of gardening or growing of food education when I was in school.
 There are some schools now that have programs for this but most do not.
-That is why I am doing a four part post on why you should garden with your children, what the advantages are, how to do it successfully, and some fun activities to incorporate.

 (Results may vary, fairy not included in all gardens, not typical outcome)

 With STEM education still on the rise learning environmental science can never start early enough.
-Getting firsthand experience with nature and watching things grow can give you child an educational boost in the science department.
-Also getting kids outside and working in a garden starting a young age will make them less likely to become couch potatoes.
+Getting firsthand experience with nature and watching things grow can give your child an educational boost in the science department.
+Also getting kids outside and working in a garden starting at a young age will make them less likely to become couch potatoes.
 Childhood obesity is no joke and is still, even with all the great resources out there, a major problem.
 If your child starts to appreciate the outdoors and everything they have to offer you can probably avoid this problem.
 They will be getting physical exercise while gardening and learn a sense of responsibility.
 If you are growing fruits and vegetables then learning good nutrition and becoming interested in eating these natural foods will also create healthier children.

 Another huge plus to gardening and growing foods with your children is improving their self-esteem.
-Some signs your child maybe experiencing low self-esteem can range from not trying new tasks, cheating at games or on tests, becoming withdrawn, being over sensitive of other’s feelings about them, and even trying to be too helpful at home.
+Some signs your child may be experiencing low self-esteem can range from not trying new tasks, cheating at games or on tests, becoming withdrawn, being oversensitive of other’s feelings about them, and even trying to be too helpful at home.
 Gardening can instill responsibility and also give them a sense of pride.
 They can show off what they have done and say “I made that grow”.